 Search Your Query Here

-Motion vs Resolution: Difference between them in Company Law
+Motion vs. Resolution: Difference in Company Law Explained

 In this post, the terms "motion" and "resolution" as described herein are in the context of such terms being used in the meeting of the board of directors and meeting of members / shareholders / creditors etc of a company.